Call 877-558-2557

 2. Whether the cooler is roof-mounted, ground-level, or window-mounted

-03 / How to use the notes
+03 / Match the symptom

 Warm air